shapr/shapr.github.io/posts/2019-05-01-recurse-center.markdown

 ---
 title: Recurse Center
+description: Recurse Center is amazing, I can barely wait to start
 ---

 I was accepted to the [Recurse Center](http://recurse.com/)!
 I'll be attending from May 20 2019 to August 8th 2019, I'm excited!